Louise McNeill: Career

-Louis McNeill began her writing career selling short poems to the Saturday Evening Post, charging $5 a line.
+Louise McNeill began her writing career selling short poems to the Saturday Evening Post, charging $5 a line.
 In 1931, her first collection, Mountain White, was published.
 She went on to publish six other collections, each being published under her maiden name even after she married in 1939.
 She published her best-known work, Gauley Mountain, in 1939.
 This work would establish McNeill as a very skilled technical writer of poetry, combining rhythm and imagery into an art form.
 She incorporated themes of life in rural Appalachia in her work, and "was often hailed for her unflinching acceptance of local speech and dialect into the overall construction of her rhythmic poetry."
 McNeill published poetry over the course of her life, earning praise from another Appalachian author, Jesse Stuart, who,in 1964, wrote her saying, "Girl, there is genius in you...you are a first class poet."
 She would not publish another major collection of her poetry until 1972, with the publication of Paradox Hill.
 In the 1980s, McNeill's literary reputation was re-established by the poet Maggie Anderson, who edited McNeill's memoir for the University of Pittsburgh Press, as well as new and selected poems in 1991.

 In 1979, then-governor Jay Rockefeller named McNeill West Virginia's poet laureate, and she held the title until her death in 1993.
 In February 1989, West Virginia University recognized her accomplishments by inducting her into the Academy of Distinguished Alumni.
 In May 1989, West Virginia also awarded her an honorary doctorate in the Humanities.
 In October 2006, the Charles C. Wise, Jr. Library at West Virginia University was made a Literary Landmark by the Friends of the Library Association U.S.A. (now United for Libraries), in recognition of the university's connection with McNeill and its efforts to preserve her writings and personal papers in its West Virginia and Regional History Center.